Dimers and analytic torsion I: Background and overview

 \subsection{Free field}

 The Gaussian (or massless) free field is a Gaussian field with covariance kernel given by the Laplacian Green's function (or a multiple thereof).
-For a general introduction to the free field, see eg \cite{Simon_Pphi,Glimm_Jaffe,Dub_SLEGFF}.
-Here we will consider the free field on $\Sigma$, where $\Sigma$ is the plane or a torus $\Sigma=\C/(\Z+\tau\Z)$.
+For a general introduction to the free field, see e.g. \cite{Simon_Pphi}, Chapter 6 in \cite{Glimm_Jaffe}, the survey \cite{She_GFFmath}, and Section 4 in \cite{Dub_SLEGFF}; for the general theory of Gaussian spaces, see \cite{Janson}.
+Here we will consider the free field on the plane $\C$ or a torus $\gls{Sigma}=\C/(\Z+\tau\Z)$.
 In both cases, the Laplacian has a non-trivial kernel consisting of constant functions.
 Consequently, the free field is only defined there up to an additive constant.

-Following Gross' abstract Wiener space approach, one may regard the free field as a random element $\phi$ of a Banach space, usually a Sobolev space modulo additive constants: $H^{-\eps}(\Sigma)/\R$ (for some positive $\eps$).
-Note that elements of this space, and thus realisations of the free field, are distributions.
-In order to avoid quotienting by constant functions, one may consider its distributional total derivative, the {\em current} $J=d\phi$.
+Following Gross' abstract Wiener space approach, one may regard the free field as a random element $\gls{phi}$ of a Banach space, usually a Sobolev space modulo additive constants: $H^{-\eps}(\Sigma)/\R$ (for some positive $\eps$).
+The elements of this space, and thus realisations of the free field, are distributions (in the sense of Schwarz, i.e. generalised functions).
+In order to avoid quotienting by constant functions, one may consider its distributional total derivative, the {\em current}

+After brief reminders on Sobolev spaces, we will discuss the scalar free field (in the plane) and the compactified free field.